-AwardsGrants are currently set at $300,000 for a three-year period, with $100,000 payable in the first year and equal sums payable in the second and third years, subject to the receipt of acceptable progress reports.
-Normally, fifteen new awards will be made annually.
-The awards will be made to tax-exempt academic or degree-granting institutions described in section 501(c)(3) of the Internal Revenue Code, and will be designated for the support of the research programs described in the applications.
-Awards are issued from the Searle Funds at The Chicago Community Trust.
+AwardsGrants are set at $300,000 for a three-year period with $100,000 payable in the first year and equal sums payable in the second and third years and are subject to the receipt of acceptable progress reports.
+Generally, fifteen new awards are granted annually and are activated on July 1 of the year of the competition.
+The awards are made to tax-exempt institutions described in section 501(c)(3) of the Internal Revenue Code and are designated for the support of the research described in the application.

 |SITE MAP CONTACT US||© COPYRIGHT 2009 KINSHIP FOUNDATION.
 ALL RIGHTS RESERVED.|